 Its cover was borrowed from Andy Warhol’s 1962 diptych Marilyn Monroe’s Lips.
 It’s not an exact copy, but an abstraction of the left panel of the diptych.
 One horizontal row of lips is missing, to make room for band name and title.
 The lips are printed in red, as is the band’s name.
 The title, Lead The Way, is green.

-Being fascinated both by Hollywood icons and death, Warhol started to make his famous Marilyn Monroe portraits in different colours, sizes and shapes immediately after her tragic suicide in August 1962.
+Being fascinated both by Hollywood icons and death, Warhol started to make his famous Marilyn Monroe portraits in different colours (Gold, Orange, Lemon Marilyn), sizes and shapes immediately after her tragic death in August 1962.
 Original image for the series was a – now evenly iconic – promotional picture of Monroe for the 1953 drama Niagara, by photographer Gene Korman.

 The Marilyn Monroe’s Lips diptych is a huge work with two panels sized approximately 210 X 205 cm each.
 Or should we say 7 lips X 12 lips each, 168 lips in total.
 The diptych belongs to the collection of the Hirshhorn Museum and Sculpture Garden, part of the Smithsonian Institution in Washington DC.